Crossed product algebras and generalized entropy for subregions: Introduction

 \section{Introduction}

 The central object of study in algebraic quantum field theory is a so-called net of observables \cite{haag_local_1993, Araki:1999ar, fewster2019algebraic}

-where $\mathcal{O}$ is a spacetime region and $\frak{A}(\mathcal{O})$ is the algebra of observables localized to that region.
+where $\mathcal{O}$ is a spacetime region and $\mathcal{A}(\mathcal{O})$ is the algebra of observables localized to that region.
 Generally speaking, this is a C$^*$-algebra which may be completed to a von Neumann algebra in the weak operator topology~\cite{Takesaki1}.
-These algebras satisfy $\frak{A}'' = \frak{A}$ where the prime denotes the commutant in $\mathcal{B}(\mathcal{H})$.
-There is an analogous operation at the level of spacetime regions, the spacelike complement, and regions satisfying $\mathcal{O}'' = \mathcal{O}$ are called causally complete.
-Thus, one assigns to each causally complete region of spacetime, a von Neumann algebra of observables.
-Crucially, for any theory obeying the standard axioms of QFT, the resulting local algebra is type III$_1$ \cite{Fredenhagen:1984dc,araki_type_1964, araki_lattice_2004, araki_von_2004,Takesaki1, yngvason_role_2005}.
+These algebras satisfy $\frak{A}(\mathcal{O})'' = \frak{A}(\mathcal{O})$ where the prime denotes the commutant in $\mathcal{B}(\mathcal{H})$.
+There is an analogous operation at the level of spacetime regions, namely the spacelike complement $\mathcal{O}'$, and regions satisfying $\mathcal{O}'' = \mathcal{O}$ are called causally complete.\footnote{The causal completion of a region $\mathcal{O}$ is generically bigger than the domain of dependence $D(\mathcal{O})$, which will be relevant in our discussion of holography in sec. \ref{sec:AdS}.} Thus, while any open spacetime region may be assigned a C$^*$-algebra $\mathcal{A}(\mathcal{O})$, imposing further axioms on the assignment \eqref{eq:Haag} leads to relations between the von Neumann algebras defined on $\mathcal{O}$ and other related regions.
+In particular, if one has Haag duality, $\frak{A}(\mathcal{O})'=\frak{A}(\mathcal{O}')$, then $\frak{A}(O)=\frak{A}(\mathcal{O}'')$ for causally complete regions $O$.
+This will be the case for the concrete examples in the present work, though we emphasize that the abstract construction holds in generality.\footnote{Haag duality is a natural condition that one expects in any reasonable QFT, but for the specific examples considered herein, it is not an assumption, since Haag duality is known to hold for Rindler space \cite{Bisognano:1975,Bisognano:1976za} and CFTs \cite{Brunetti_1993}, and hence also for the holographic dual subalgebra in the bulk; see \cite{Garbarz:2021rqu} and references therein.} Crucially, for any theory obeying the standard axioms of QFT, the resulting local algebra is type III$_1$ \cite{Fredenhagen:1984dc,araki_type_1964, araki_lattice_2004, araki_von_2004,Takesaki1, yngvason_role_2005}.
 Physically, one can think of this algebra as consisting of local observables constructed from suitably smeared fields with support limited to the region.